NCSU-Libraries/circa/user_guide/quickstart_demo.md

    >   3. If you see a sentence that reads "System software from developer... was blocked from loading" click the 'allow' button next to it

 2. **ArchivesSpace** - Circa requires an ArchivesSpace installation with the following additional requirements
-   1. the archivesspace-component-uri-display-plugin that is found here: https://github.com/NCSU-Libraries/archivesspace-component-uri-display-plugin must be installed and enabled on your ArchivesSpace installation.
+   1. The archivesspace-component-uri-display-plugin that is found here: https://github.com/NCSU-Libraries/archivesspace-component-uri-display-plugin must be installed and enabled on your ArchivesSpace installation.
 For testing purposes it is okay if this is installed on just staging - if that is the instance of ArchivesSpace that you will be using for the demo.
    2. ArchivesSpace username/password.
 The Circa demo will retrieve resource URIs from ArchiveSpace which requires a username and password.
+This should be a new account that is just used for Circa.
+It requires read access to all ArchivesSpace resources.

 ## Quick Start
 ### Installation